tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 16. Student Do: SVM Loan Approver (15 min)

 Students are asked to update their loan approver with an SVM model and rerun the evaluation metrics.
-Students will then compare the performance of the SVM model with the Logistic Regression model.
+Students will then compare the performance of the SVM model with the logistic regression model.

 **Instructions:** [README.md](Activities/07-Stu-SVM_Loan_Approver/README.md)